-Known as the city of lanterns and a big favorite city of travelers, Hoi An keeps its charm of yesteryear that cannot found anywhere else.
-The city was classified in 1999 as a cultural heritage by UNESCO for its exceptional material and immaterial heritage.
+Known as the city of lanterns and a favorite city for many travelers, Hoi An keeps its charm of yesteryear that cannot be found anywhere else.
+The city was classified as a cultural heritage in 1999 by UNESCO for its exceptional material and immaterial heritage.

 Hoi An Guide

-Found downstream from the Thu Bon River, Hoi An is a small coastal town in the central province of Quang Nam, 28 kilometers from the southern city of Da Nang, 797 kilometers from Hanoi in the north and 849 kilometers from Ho Chi Minh City in the south.
+Found downstream from the Thu Bon River, Hoi An is a small coastal town in the central province of Quang Nam, 28 kilometers from the southern city of Da Nang.
+It is 797 kilometers from Hanoi in the north and 849 kilometers from Ho Chi Minh City in the south.

 Hoi An has two distinct seasons, the dry season and the rainy season.

-- From August to December, it’s the rainy season and the heaviest rainfall happens between October and November and has a high risks of flooding.
+- From August to December, it’s the rainy season.
+The heaviest rainfall happens between October and November and there is a constant risk of flooding.

 There are three types of ways to reach Hoi An from Hanoi and Ho Chi Minh City, they are plane, train and bus.

 Normally you take the Ho Chi Minh City/Hanoi – Da Nang flight and then go to Hoi An by bus or taxi.